IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 # Visualizations and Charts

 This section presents the visualizations and charts generated from the data analysis of the Cost Efficiency Analysis project.
-Each chart provides valuable insights into different aspects of the healthcare services' cost and helps in understanding the overall financial efficiency.
+Each chart provides valuable insights into different aspects of the healthcare services cost and helps in understanding the overall financial efficiency.
 Below are the key visualizations and their descriptions:

 ## 1. Battery Chart: Percentage of Total Cost